Front End vs. Back End: What's the Difference?

 A full-stack developer is a developer who knows both the front-end and back-end.
 They are in high demand, especially in start-ups, because they can create whole web-apps.
 An engineer aspiring to be a full-stack developer should know the current skill trends and constantly upskill.

 Besides this, people with knowledge of ReactJS on the front end development, Java (Spring-boot) on the backend and SQL Server for databases are also in high demand.
 This is a tough stack to master because you need to master both Java and JavaScript, and it is used for exceptionally large enterprise and customer-facing projects.
-Java is still the most superior language for backends because of multi-threading.
-It can handle loads of a million requests per second, where other backend languages and frameworks fail.
+Java is still the superior language for backends because of multi-threading.
+It can handle loads of a million requests per second, whereas other backend languages and frameworks fail.

 Another popular stack is Angular on the front end, .NET on the backend, and SQL Server for the database.
-It is the most difficult stack to master, because of the learning curve of Angular and.NET.
+It is the most difficult stack to master because of the learning curve of Angular and.NET.
 You can learn about all of the web-development courses from KnowledgeHut.

 Conclusion